cloudacademy/azure-databricks/README.md

 ### Deploying a Trained Model
 The archive file containing sample AzureML notebooks that was previously at https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/azure-databricks/Databricks_AMLSDK_1-4_6.dbc is no longer available.
 You can now find the individual sample notebooks at https://github.com/cloudacademy/azure-databricks/tree/master/amlsdk.

-For an alternative way to deploy a trained model, see https://docs.microsoft.com/en-us/azure/databricks/applications/machine-learning/manage-model-lifecycle/#--use-model-for-inference.
+An alternative way to deploy a trained model is to use MLflow.
+See https://docs.microsoft.com/en-us/azure/databricks/applications/mlflow/end-to-end-example for an end-to-end example of creating and deploying a model using MLflow.

 ### Conclusion
 Azure Databricks documentation: https://docs.azuredatabricks.net/